 Fodor’s Essential Germany (2019) For this book, I contributed to the Bodensee chapter.
 The city of Konstanz is a great place for shopping and dining.
 But my favorite place in this section of Germany is Insel Mainau.
 Go there in the spring for the tulips or anytime for the amazing children’s playground, possibly the best one in Europe.

 Fodor’s Travel Switzerland (2015) This book took me to cities like Appenzell, Vaduz, and Schaffhausen–if you know your Swiss geography, then you know I updated the Eastern Switzerland and Liechtenstein chapter.
-Schaffhausen has one of the most beautiful Old Towns in all of Switzerland and of course, its Rheinfall, the largest waterfall in Europe, is definitely worth a detour.
+Schaffhausen has one of the most beautiful Old Towns in all of Switzerland and of course, the nearby Rheinfall, the largest waterfall in Europe, is definitely worth a detour.